Lolita (given name): Usage as a word

 The name is sometimes used as a term to indicate a sexually precocious girl, due to its association with the title character of Vladimir Nabokov's 1955 novel Lolita and its film adaptations in 1962 and 1997.
 A UK retail chain was criticised in January 2008 for branding as "Lolita" a bed aimed at young girls.

+Not to be confused with the popular Japanese fashion genre beginning in Harajuku in the 1980’s, that is referred to by the same name; Lolita Fashion.
+Though the fashion is seen as a feminist, anti-sexual fashion movement for young Japanese girls to reclaim their sexuality back, and to dress elegantly to avert the male gaze.
+It is not linked in any way to the novel by Nabokov.